nylas-samples/node-webhooks-challenge-serverless-function/readme.md

 ## Learn more

-Visit our [Nylas Node.js SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/node-sdk/) to learn more.
+Visit our [Nylas documentation](https://developer.nylas.com/docs/developer-tools/webhooks/) to learn more.